Ensure Virtual Teams Remain Healthy & Connected During COVID-19

-The best thing you can do for your employees is help them navigate these challenging times.
+The best thing you can do for your employees is to help them navigate these challenging times.
 You can begin by ensuring all teams remain socially connected by holding regular morning check-ins, hosting a virtual happy hour, developing creative team engagement challenges, and encouraging your employees to continue to share their health and wellness progress.
-Below, we’ll show you why these activities are important for your employees’ social and emotional wellbeing, and how to get started.
+Below, we’ll show you why these activities are important for your employees’ social and emotional well-being, and how to get started.

 Hold Regular Morning Check-Ins

 Holding a regular 30-minute morning check-in video call is a great way to reduce feelings of isolation, especially if you have employees that live alone.
 While regular check-ins at work were primarily focused on identifying, tracking, and assessing progress towards goals, you should make sure your managers are also taking into account your employees’ health, happiness, and wellbeing.

 If you can’t hold 30-minute meetings, we recommend you keep them to whatever time you do have, no matter how short they are.
 These meetings are vital when it comes to connecting with other members of the team and maintaining a sense of community.